-Every couple aspires to look picture-perfect on their wedding day but unfortunately the camera doesn’t fancy everyone and most people get hackles when they pose for a picture.
-When it comes to wedding photography, awkward grins and shifty poses are common.
-If your wedding day is fast approaching, be prepared that your photographer is going to snap a boatload of photos.
+Every couple aspires to look picture-perfect on their wedding day, but unfortunately, the camera doesn’t fancy everyone, and most people get hackles when they pose for a picture.
+When it comes to wedding photography, awkward grins and shifty poses are common. will your wedding day is fast approaching, be prepared for your photographer snaps a boatload of photos.
 Try these little tips and tricks to conquer the ingrained camera phobia and get the most out of your wedding photos:

 Relax and Enjoy

-Your wedding is the happiest day of your life and it should show on your face.
+Your wedding is the happiest day of your life, and it should show on your face.
 If you gaze and drool over gorgeous wedding photographs on various blogs, know that those couples are people just like you.
 So, what makes those photos so enviable?
-Those couple are relaxed and too lost “in the moment” to worry about anything.
+The couple is relaxed and too lost “at the moment” to worry about anything.
 While photography can take eons and perpetually plastering a grin on your face can be torturous, just relax your face to show off your most natural smile.
 Think about the memories you are going to create together and let your eyes shine with them.

 Practice standing straight.
 Hunching in photographs can be destructive.
 From working at office desks all day, most of us develop a slouch of the shoulders that is far from flattering.
 Standing straight makes you look tall and confident.
-Always keep your chin up high to ward off the double chin dilemma and stretch your neck.
+Keep your chin high to ward off the double chin dilemma, and stretch your neck.
 And lastly, don’t forget to breathe!

 Hold the Bouquet Right

 This one is exclusively for brides.
 In the frenzy of the wedding day, brides often get overwhelmed and forget how they are holding their bouquets.
-The usual inclination is to hold the bouquet above the waist but photographers keep insisting that in order to flaunt your ensemble and silhouette, bouquets should be held by the belly button and never in front of the chest.
+The usual inclination is to have the scent above the waist.
+Still, photographers keep insisting that to flaunt your ensemble and silhouette; bouquets should be held by the belly button and never in front of the chest.
 You don’t want to appear hiding behind the flowers, do you?

 Strike a Pose

-Whether you are choosing a natural, quirky or traditional wedding photography style, there will be a need for posing.
+Whether you are choosing a natural, quirky or traditional wedding photography style, posing will be needed.
 Make it an enjoyable experience for both of you.
-Check out wedding portraits on Pinterest for inspiration or practice your own.
+Check out wedding portraits on Pinterest for inspiration, or practice your own.